 Nail Pitting

 Psoriasis can affect your fingernails and toenails.
-Approximately half of the individuals who suffer from this autoimmune disorder have nail issues.
+Approximately half of the individuals with this autoimmune disorder have nail issues.
 Tiny pits and dents can form in the nail.
 The nail can become discolored and grow abnormally.
-Fingernails and toenails can become loose and eventually separate from the nail bed or the nail may crumble.
-You can also develop a chalk like substance under the nails.
-Powerful corticosteroids may be required to help heal your fingernails and toenails.
+Fingernails and toenails can become loose and eventually separate from the nail bed, or the nail may crumble.
+You can also develop a chalk-like substance under the nails.
+Potent corticosteroids may be required to help heal your fingernails and toenails.

 Skin Pain